 Around 140 families per week have their homes repossessed for failing to keep up with their mortgage payments.
 Repossession of property has fallen substantially in the past few years, thanks to low-interest rates and a buoyant jobs market.
-However, the uncertainty surrounding Brexit, the risk that interest rates eventually start to rise again, and with wages continuing to stagnate in real terms all means repossessions may increase significantly.
+However following the uncertainty surrounding the coronavirus, the risk that interest rates eventually start to rise again, and with wages continuing to stagnate in real terms all means repossessions may increase significantly.

 To speak to one of our specialist conveyancing solicitors, please call FREEPHONE 0800 1404544 or one of our local office numbers [see below] – for FREE initial phone advice and an instant no obligation quotation.

 What is repossession?

 When you take out a mortgage, the lender uses the property it is lending on as security.
 If you default on your mortgage repayments, the lender can seek a possession order from the court.
 This will allow them to sell your home and collect all or part of the debt owed.

 It is not just older properties which feature in repossession sales – it is also possible to nab yourself a new build .